acidburn0zzz/orgs-docs/upgrading-and-downgrading.md

 Not sure if you want to downgrade? ([Learn more about the plans we offer]).

-To downgrade your organization, locate the "Downgrade" panel on the "payment info" tab for your Organization.
+To downgrade your Organization, locate the "Downgrade" panel on the "payment info" tab for your Organization.
 This panel will let you know when your publish/install access to your Private Packages will end.
 This usually coincides with the day your next billing period would have begun.